NAD

 After benefits are realized with the initial load, IV boosters can be spaced out weeks apart.

-IV Ketamine + NAD is Provides Clarity and Pain Relief
+IV Ketamine + NAD Provides Clarity and Pain Relief

 Combining Ketamine with NAD allows for improving the comfort of NAD+ infusions, as well as augmenting its pain relief.
 Patients with chronic pain, in particular, benefit from the combination therapy of Ketamine and NAD.
 This may be in part due to NAD's effect on augmenting wound healing.